WGLab/dragonstar2019/day1_bam_vcf/Practice_Linux_commands.md

 ## Advanced practice of processing VCF files

-You can use tabix to extract subsets of the vcf files from the 1000genomes websites.
-Thanks to the fact that tabix uses a index file, you will be able to download only portions of the files, without having to download everything in local.
+You can use tabix to extract subsets of the vcf files from the 1000genomes websites or other large databases hosted online.
+Thanks to the fact that tabix uses a index file, you will be able to download only portions of the files, without having to download everything to your local computer.

 ```
 tabix -h ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/release/20130502/ALL.chr1.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz 1:155259084-155271225 > 1000G_PKLR.vcf